 18. Have you seen a “tipping point” from communication via email to communication via Yammer?

 Most organizations haven’t yet figured out how to eliminate e-mail, and as I said above, they probably shouldn’t completely eliminate it when it comes to privacy and confidential information.
 That said, smaller, younger firms are choosing alternatives to e-mail as their primary approach.
 For older firms, however, legacy use of technology like e-mail is almost impossible to eradicate.
 Once it’s in, it will stay in until it becomes too expensive or its last user leaves the company.

 19. How do you deal with people who say they don’t have the time?
 How do you get them to see it as a tool with value?

-Time isn’t about the tool, its about the job.
-If you don’t set performance expectations that sharing what you learn, asking good questions or engaging in strategic dialog is part of the job, then people aren’t making up an excuse, they legitimately don’t have time.
-You haven’t given them permission to engage—they already have a full plate.
+Time isn’t about the tool; it’s about the job.
+If you don’t set performance expectations that sharing what you learn, asking good questions, or engaging in strategic dialog is part of the job, people aren’t making up an excuse; they legitimately don’t have time.
+You haven’t permitted them to engage—they already have a full plate.
 So as I said during the webinar, you need to start with permission, not incentives.
 Incentives don’t work for people already overloaded.
 What works with overloaded workers is expectation setting and priorities.
 If they know something is important, and it is an authentic and meaningful component of their performance review, then they will participate.
 People are good at determining what is really important through many signals, both loud and subtle.
-If you are serious about enterprise social networking, then you have to set expectations and then behave consistently with those expectations.
+If you are serious about enterprise social networking, then set expectations and behave consistently within those expectations.